 Riders need their own bike as well as a helmet and appropriate clothing (rain jacket, gloves, cold weather gear, etc.) Free or discounted equipment may be available to scholarship riders.

 Team uniforms are required for racing, but are optional for those who choose not to race.
 Group clothing orders are placed several times per year, and take about 2 months to be produced.
 Clothing is not included in program fees.
-The team also hosts a ‘swap session’ to help exchange gear among ever-growing kids!
-Clothing order for 2018 will happen in early February.
+The team also hosts a bike swap to help exchange gear among ever-growing kids!

 Other Team Benefits